surdu/surdu.github.io/_posts/2019-09-3-fix-apc-es700-constant-beeping.md

 _Note: the capacitors in the picture are already changed.
 Yours will look different, probably like the ones in the picture below._

-All 4 bad caps where the same: `22uF 25V` made by Jamicon.
+All 4 bad caps where the same: capacitance `22uF` and voltage rating of `25V` made by Jamicon.

 ![Culprit](/assets/images/apc/culprit.jpg)

-I replaced mine with better quality [Nichicon capacitors](https://amzn.to/2QAS4qp) as I didn't wanted to replace them again anytime soon.
+I replaced mine with better quality [Nichicon capacitors](http://s.click.aliexpress.com/e/_soNn0C) as I didn't wanted to replace them again anytime soon.

-After putting it back together I realised that this also fixed another problem: for as far as I can remember, like 5 seconds after starting the UPS, it started buzzing loudly for a while.
+After putting it back together I realized that this also fixed another problem: for as far as I can remember, like 5 seconds after starting the UPS, it started buzzing loudly for a while.
 Now you can barely hear the buzzing.

 Hope this helps 😎